BoloMasta/to-do-list/README.md

-### Hi there!

-to-do list by Bolek Adamiec
+### TO-DO list by Bolek Adamiec

+✔️ an app for creating a to-do list

+👁️‍🗨️ you can select an icon for the task

-each task can be edited or deleted possibility to change light-dark theme
+📝 each task can be edited or deleted

+🔆 possibility to change light-dark theme

+💾 the theme is saved in Local Storage

+Packages used:

+- notiflix
+- vanilla-icon-picker